-C ince the founding of the American republic, Asia has been a key area of interest for the United States for both economic and security reasons.
+yer since the founding of the American Republic, Asia has been a key U.S. area of interest for both economic and security reasons.
 One of the first ships to sail under an American flag was the aptly named Empress of China, which inaugurated America's participation in the lucrative China trade in 1784.
-In the more than 200 years since then, the United States has worked under the strategic assumption that it was inimical to American interests to allow any single nation to dominate Asia.
-Asia constituted too important a market and was too great a source of key resources for the United States to be denied access.
+In the more than 200 years since then, the United States has worked under the strategic assumption that allowing any single nation to dominate Asia would be inimical to American interests.
+Asia constitutes too important a market and is too great a source of key resources for the United States to be denied access.
 Thus, beginning with U.S. Secretary of State John Hay's "Open Door" policy toward China in the 19th century, the United States has worked to prevent the rise of a regional hegemon in Asia, whether it was imperial Japan or the Soviet Union.